 Know your tire

 Because the kind of tire you use can significantly impact your performance – and safety – it’s important to know where you are likely to ride but also how each tire type is likely to hold up over time.

 Bias-ply are among the best for gripping capability but that can mean decreased performance and increased tire wear with heat.
 That means they need to be checked more regularly for wear that can impact safety.

 Radial tires reduce heat generation because of their construction but their design means the sidewalls are easily flexed.
-This means it is more important to check your tire pressure regularly to ensure you maintain an optimal pressure, again, for your comfort and safety and to maintain dirt bike tire.
+This means it is more important to check your tire pressure regularly with electric air pump to ensure you maintain an optimal pressure, again, for your comfort and safety and to maintain dirt bike tire.

 In general terms, a softer tire gives better traction but is going to wear out more quickly and a harder tire will last longer but won’t give you the same grip and may need to be pressure checked more often.
 Knowing the kind of tire you have, and the attention it requires, is important in ensuring nothing happens on the middle of a great ride.